stoplightio/docs/articles/versioning/introduction.md

 ### Product/API Release Cycle

-The simpliest approach is when your project is connected to and follows your product's release cycle.
-We suggest that you version your project by mirroring that cycle accordingly.
-This means that you should release a project, everytime you also release your project/API.
-Likewise, you should create a new version in your project when you are ready to start working on new or "breaking" changes to your product.
+The simpliest and most common approach is to mirror your APIs release cycle.
+Everytime you release your API, you release your Project.
+Likewise, you should create a new version of your project when you are ready to start working on new or "breaking" changes to your API.
 This workflow is more sequential and will lead to a large amount of versions and releases.

 ### Different Workspaces

 Sometimes a project may not follow a typical product release cycle.
-For example you may have a project where you want to manage different many different workspaces without needing to make different projects entirely!
-In this case we suggest creating one version for each major workspace, in the start, and then many releases to track the growth and progress of each.
-When using this approach it is important to note that you will not be able to move work back and forth between each version, unless you copy it over manually.
-The benifit of this approach is that it allows your team to manage to vastly different versions of a project at the same time and then document them under the same domain when publishing.
+For example, you may have a project where you want to manage multiple workspaces.
+For this case, we suggest creating one version for each major workspace, in the start, and then many releases to track the growth and progress of each.
+When using this approach, it is important to note that you will not be able to move work back and forth between each version, unless you copy it over manually.
+The benefit being that it allows your team to manage different versions of a project at the same time and then document them under the same domain when publishing.

 ## Icons and Tooltips